 Recipient of numerous honors, in 2007 he was elected to the Institute of Medicine (now the National Academy of Medicine).

 History Informing Health Policy

-His other work in this arena includes:
+His other works in this public policy arena include:

 - A Death Retold: Jesica Santillan, the Bungled Transplant, and Paradoxes of Medical Citizenship (UNC Press, 2006), a multi-disciplinary analysis of an infamous medical error leading to the death of an undocumented immigrant girl at Duke University Medical Center in 2003.